May 25th 2016

 Hayfever hell: how to prevent it

-What is hayfever, why must it ruin our summer and how can we fix it?
+What is hayfever, why must it ruin our lives in the spring and summer and how can we fix it?
 Our experts sniff out some answers

 According to Pollen UK, Britain has one of the highest hayfever rates in the world.
 One in five of us suffer from seasonal sniffles - here’s how to put the pollen in its place.